arustyt/wled-tools/doc/WLED_presets.md

 37  |       - Black
 38  |     transition: 7
 ```
 The first segment covers line numbers 4-19 (16 lines).
-Subsequent segments on include the **id**, **seg_name**,
+Subsequent segments only include the **id**, **seg_name**,
 and **col** requiring 9 fewer lines and no duplication.
-Note that this entire preset requires 38 lines but expands
+Note that this entire preset requires 38 lines in YAML but
-to 154 lines in pretty-print JSON.
+expands to 154 lines in pretty-print JSON.

 ### Playlist settings {#playlist}
 \* expansion